Turfjs/turf/packages/turf-simplify/README.md

 ## simplify

 Takes a [GeoJSON][1] object and returns a simplified version.
-Internally uses [simplify-js][2] to perform simplification using the Ramer-Douglas-Peucker algorithm.
+Internally uses the 2d version of [simplify-js][2] to perform simplification using the Ramer-Douglas-Peucker algorithm.

 ### Parameters